biodiversitydata-se/biologging-sensor-datamodel/pages/instrument.md

 ### Vocabulary

 #### instrumentType

+The type of instrument containing the sensor or multiple sensors with which data were collected.
+All instruments are associated with one or more sensors.
 | Value name | Definition |
 | ---------- | ------ |
 | gpsTag | Device (tag) containing a GPS sensor, can be a collar, backpack or other. |